SpaceManiac/PermissionsBukkit/README.md

 # that permission or false to revoke it, as in 'permissions.build: true'.
 # Some plugins provide permission nodes that map to a group of permissions -
 # for example, PermissionsBukkit has 'permissions.*', which automatically
-# grants all admin permissions, but you can't specify false for permissions
+# grants all admin permissions.
+You can also specify false for permissions
 # of this type.
+#
 # Users inherit permissions from the groups they are a part of.
 If a user is
 # not specified here, or does not have a 'groups' node, they will be in the
 # group 'default'.
 Permissions for individual users may also be specified by
 # using a 'permissions' node with a list of permission nodes, which will
 # override their group permissions.
+World permissions may be assigned to
+# users with a 'worlds:' entry.
 #
 # Groups can be assigned to players and all their permissions will also be
 # assigned to those players.
 Groups can also inherit permissions from other
 # groups.
 Like user permissions, groups may override the permissions of their
 # parent group(s).
 Unlike users, groups do NOT automatically inherit from
 # default.
+World permissions may be assigned to groups with a 'worlds:' entry.

 users:
-    SpaceManiac:
+    ConspiracyWizard:
         permissions:
             permissions.example: true
         groups: